Buyer24.ai

 • One-off services.
 A $12K consulting engagement.
 A $8K equipment repair.
 A $15K trade show booth.

 • Ad-hoc materials.
 Specialty parts for a prototype.
 Packaging samples for a new product.
 Lab supplies for a research project.
+This is also where high-volume, small-order buying piles up, as anyone managing electronic component distributor bottlenecks knows well.

 • Low-frequency categories.
 Office renovations.
 Legal translations.
 Calibration services.
 Things you buy once a year or less.